camunda/camunda-docs-manual/content/user-guide/security.md

 ## Security Acceptance and Maintenance

 ### Acceptance
-The software shall not be considered accepted until the security review is completed and all security issues have been assigned to a remediation plan.
+The software shall not be considered accepted until the security review has been completed and all security issues have been assigned to a remediation plan.
 The security review is part of the Regression Testing.

 ### Automatic Regression Testing
-For a release to be accepted, several automated regression tests have to be passed.
+For a release to be accepted, several automated regression tests must be passed.
 Testing the security relevant aspects of the software is part of this regression test.

 ### Manual Regression Testing
-For a release to be accepted, a manual regression test has to be passed.
+For a release to be accepted, a manual regression test must be passed.
 Testing the security relevant aspects of the software is part of this manual regression test.

 ### Automatic Virus Scans
 An automatic virus scan is part of our release process.
-Its catalogs are up to date and it is used to scan the release distributions our users can download.
+Its catalogues are up to date and it is used to scan the released distributions our users can download.
 In addition automatic virus scans are being performed on our core infrastructure components.

 # Instructions for operating the software securely

 ## Deployment Options and Components

-There are different ways of using Camunda BPM and different components are provided: the process engine itself, the REST Api, the web applications.
+There are different ways of using Camunda BPM and different components are provided: the process engine itself, the REST API, the web applications.
 Depending on how Camunda is deployed and which components are used, different security considerations apply.
-The following list gives a general overview over deployment options and components and points out the main differences from a security point of view.
-The remainder of this chapter then goes into different configuration options.
+The following list gives a general overview over deployment options and components outlining the main differences from a security point of view.
+The remainder of this chapter elaborates on the different configuration options.

 * Embedded Java library inside an application: in this case, the Camunda engine is embedded inside a custom Java Application.
 Usually the application takes care of securing access to Camunda's APIs and the APIs are not directly exposed to an end user.
 In this case, the application typically takes care of ensuring authentication and preventing access by unauthorized users.
 * Shared Process Engine: in this scenario, the Process Engine is deployed as a container service into an application server such that it can be used by the applications deployed into the same container / server.
 This case is similar to the embedded Java library case.
-* REST Api: the REST API provides access to Camunda's core APIs through HTTP.
+* REST API: the REST API provides access to Camunda's core APIs through HTTP.
 In this case users can directly access Camunda's APIs.
 Usually, it is necessary to configure authentication, authorization and also secure the connection to the REST API using SSL (HTTPS).
-* Web Applications (Cockpit, Tasklist, ...): similar considerations to the REST API apply.
+* Web applications (Cockpit, Tasklist, ...): similar considerations to the REST API apply.

 ## Security Configuration inside Camunda